gladiusio/gladius-node/README.md

 significantly better than the Node.js version of the network daemon.
 The Go version also saturates the Gigabit link, which likely means it can provide even more performance.

-### Set up content delivery

-Right now files are loaded from `~/.config/gladius/gladius-networkd/` and take the format of `example.com.json`.
-This functionality only works on linux right now, and serving is not backwards compatible with the previous release.
-Content can then be accessed at `http://<host>:8080/content?website=example.com`